Professor James L. Kirtley, Jr.

 PI at MIT

 There is a great increase in the number of wind farms connected to electric grids and wind energy is still seen as a new technology which may be of great influence on electric grid stability, reliability, and security.
-This project intends to study and assess the optimum solutions to integrating large portion of wind energy generation into the electric grid in the Abu Dhabi area.
+This project studies and assesses the optimum solutions to integrating a large portion of wind energy generation into the electric grid in the Abu Dhabi area.

 First the components of the wind power plant are modeled each in different levels of detail and accordingly implemented in different simulation tools.
 This is to allow the study to cover a large range of time responses (e.g. the model for Abu Dhabi area).